prplecake/jphotos/README.md

 	gin --build cmd/jbooks-server

 in the root of the repository.

-Add `--all` to watch HTML templates, also.
+- add `--all` to watch HTML templates
+- add `--excludeDir data` so gin doesn't rebuild after a photo upload

 ### Initializing the database